 This FREE 10-hour CME/CE training on the treatment and management of patients with opioid or other substance use disorders satisfies the new one-time, eight-hour training requirement for all Drug Enforcement Administration (DEA)-registered practitioners.

-Pain management is evolving, and medical professionals need to be aware of current guidelines and clinical best practices.
-NEJM Knowledge+ Pain Management and Opioids CME course enhances your knowledge about opioids, so you can feel more confident managing pain appropriately.
-This CME course is offered FREE to medical professionals and includes the following features:
+The NEJM Knowledge+ Pain Management and Opioids CME/CE course provides up to 10 hours of CME in this one activity, aligns with SAMHSA’s content recommendations required by the 2022 Medication Access and Training Expansion (MATE) Act and enhances your knowledge about opioids, so you can feel more confident managing pain appropriately.
+This course is offered FREE to medical professionals and includes the following features:

 - Curation of content into 8 topic areas for streamlined learning

 - New learning resources to supplement the case-based questions

 - Summary PDFs that you can download and review to keep your knowledge fresh